-With a little over half a million people, Vermont is one of the least populated states in the U.S. This is a major appeal for those that call the Green Mountain State home, as less people means more wilderness.
-With immense forests and a network of trails, Vermont is home to top-notch outdoor recreation.
-With a solid four seasons and state parks that stay open regardless of weather, Vermont state parks camping is always a fantastic camping trip.
+With just a little over half a million people, Vermont is one of the least-populated states in the U.S. This is a major appeal for those that call the Green Mountain State home—less people means more wilderness.
+With immense forests, a vast network of trails and waterways, and nearly 100 locations to pitch a tent, Vermont is home to top-notch outdoor recreation.
+Among these, Vermont state parks make fantastic destinations for year-round camping.

 Your Guide to Vermont State Parks Camping